JAGADISHTIDKE-24/Zomato_Dahboard/README.md

 - **DAX Formulas**: Used for advanced calculations to extract insights.

 ## Data Sources
-- Data collected from various websites.
+- Data gathered from multiple sources including Kaggle and Google Dataset Search.
 - APIs, including RapidAPI, for up-to-date information.

 ## Tools and Technologies